redstrate/redstrate.com/content/blog/deepvulkan7/index.md

 ## Graphical Interface

-This is something not strictly graphics related, but I want to point out some common choices for building the user interface outside of the viewport.
+This is something not strictly graphics related, but I want to point out some common choices for building the user interface outside the viewport.

 ### Qt

 Qt is still a popular choice for building editor programs, for example - Source Filmmaker and the Source 2 SDK.

-However there is a huge upfront cost related to Qt, it requires a _lot_ of code to get running.
+However, there is a huge upfront cost related to Qt, it requires a _lot_ of code to get running.
 Once you do the hard work though, it's an extremely robust, supported and battle tested user interface.
 Performance is almost never an issue, and it supports a lot of platforms out of the box.